-- In March 2017, the Committee recommended that our stockholders approve annual say-on-pay voting.
-At the 2017 Annual Meeting, stockholders approved the Committee's recommendation with approximately 76% of stockholders voting for one year. - In 2017, the Committee retained the 2016 performance metrics applicable to annual cash incentive awards made under the Federal Signal Corporation Short Term Incentive Bonus Plan (the "STIP") to be based on earnings (weighted at 70%) and individual objectives (weighted at 30%) in order to maintain alignment of incentive pay with the Company's short-term focus, goals, and initiatives.
-The Committee also lowered the level of STIP payout upon attainment of threshold level of performance from 50% of target payout to 33% of target payout. - For fiscal year 2018, the Committee decided to maintain the current structure whereby 70% of the STIP is based on financial performance, with the remaining 30% based on individual objectives.
-The Committee introduced EBITDA margin as a second financial metric, weighted at 15%.
-As a result, the 2018 STIP will comprise the following components: earnings (weighted at 55%), EBITDA margin (weighted at 15%), and individual objectives (weighted at 30%).
-The Committee believes that the additional financial metric will further incentivize executives to drive stockholder value. - In 2017, long-term equity incentive award grants consisted of the following: 50% PSUs, 25% stock options, and 25% restricted stock awards.
-Restricted stock awards cliff vest after three years.
-The equity mix aligns with market-based executive incentive compensation practices while maintaining alignment of incentive pay with the Company's long-term focus, goals, and initiatives. - In setting targets for PSUs granted as part of the annual award in 2017, the Committee retained both a three-year performance period and the applicable performance metrics, i.e., earnings per share from continuing operations (weighted at 75%) and return on invested capital (weighted at 25%). - Following the acquisition of TBEI, the Committee modified the Company's peer group to reflect the acquisition and market changes and to position the Company closer to median with respect to peer revenue and market capitalization.
+- In 2018, the Committee decided to maintain the performance metrics applicable to annual cash incentive awards made under the Federal Signal Corporation Short Term Incentive Bonus Plan (the "STIP") to be based on financial objectives (weighted at 70%) and individual objectives (weighted at 30%).
+Beginning in 2018, the Committee introduced EBITDA margin as a second financial metric, weighted at 15%.
+As a result, the 2018 STIP comprised the following components: earnings (weighted at 55%), EBITDA margin (weighted at 15%), and individual objectives (weighted at 30%).
+The Committee believes that the additional financial metric will further incentivize executives to drive stockholder value. - In 2018, long-term equity incentive award grants to our NEOs and other Section 16 Officers consisted of the following: 50% PSUs, 25% stock options, and 25% restricted stock awards.
+The equity mix aligns with market-based executive incentive compensation practices while maintaining alignment of incentive pay with the Company's long-term focus, goals, and initiatives. - In setting targets for PSUs granted as part of the annual award in 2018, the Committee retained both a three-year performance period and the applicable performance metrics, i.e., earnings per share from continuing operations (weighted at 75%) and return on invested capital (weighted at 25%). - In considering the design of the STIP and long-term incentive awards for 2019, the Committee decided to retain the same methodology that was used in 2018.